 Performed in Italian with English surtitles.

-Turandot is a beautiful and brutal princess, who challenges her many suitors to answer three riddles on pain of death.
+Turandot is a beautiful and powerful princess, who challenges her many suitors to answer three riddles on pain of death.
 No one has ever succeeded.

-Calaf is a brave, selfish prince from a different land, who watches the princess behead a rival suitor and falls instantly in love.
+Calaf is a brave prince from a foreign land, who falls instantly in love with the princess.

-Despite the wishes of his exiled father and the pleas of a slave-girl who loves him, he rings the gong and declares his suit to the princess.
+Despite the wishes of his exiled father and the pleas of a slave-girl who loves him, he rings the gong and declares his love for the princess.

 She presents her riddles, and in triumph, the unknown prince answers.
 Turandot despairs and the prince takes pity — offering the ice-cold princess a riddle of his own.
 But Calaf’s riddle risks more than his own life — everyone else’s hangs in the balance.